 There are distinct differences between boots, shoes, and lightweight hiking sandals in terms of style and materials.
 Unlike shoes and boots that are secured by laces, sandals are secured using Velcro tapes or buckles.

 The outsoles of lightweight hiking sandals just have the right amount of stiffness to support a day hike.
 The lugs and tread give just the right amount of traction for tackling easy trails.
 These are made of synthetic materials that make the sandals characteristically light and dry quickly.

 Lightweight hiking sandals offer different benefits to hikers.
 Their biggest edge from other outdoor gear is their ability to provide ventilation.
 When hikers pound their feet while tackling different terrain types, a good pair of outdoor sandals help the feet dry quickly and let them breathe.

-The main characteristics of lightweight hiking sandals
+The main characteristics of lightweight hiking sandals for men and women

 Hiking sandals are available in many different styles and with different features.
 Their lightness makes them an excellent choice as camp footwear since they can be squeezed into a backpack without much effect on its weight.